Fannon/search-bookmarks-history-and-tabs/README.md

 ## Features

-- Quick search your open browser tabs, bookmarks and browsing history.
+- Quick search your bookmarks, browsing history and open browser tabs.
 - Supports two different search approaches:
   - Fuzzy search (approximate string matching): Slower, but includes also inexact (fuzzy) matches.
-  - Exact search (starts with matching): Faster and only excact matching results.
+  - Exact search (starts with matching): Faster and only exact matching results.
 - Bookmarks can be searched for tags (extracted from title) and folder names.
 - Edit and tag bookmarks with auto complete on tags.
 - Dark theme / light theme via system settings (see [prefers-color-scheme](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme))